- Applicants must work with Keep Wales Tidy staff when planning package installation.

 When will we hear if we are successful?

-A grants panel meeting will take place in early November 2023 for all Orchard applications.
+A grants panel meeting will take place in October for all Orchard applications.
 All applicants will be informed via email within five working days of a grants panel meeting.

 What is What3words and why do we have to use it?